 Do not take fresh, unprocessed fruit and fruiting vegetables (including capsicum, chilli, tomato and eggplant) into the Riverland of South Australia without an itemised receipt from an SA retail outlet or a plant health certificate.

 Fruit FlySouth Australia is the only mainland state without a permanent population of fruit fly.
 Please do not bring fruit or vegetables into South Australia.
 Use the dumping bins around the State to prevent being penalised.
 Of particular importance is the Fruit Fly Exclusion Zone (FFEZ) which specifies that no fruit (including peppers, tomato and aubergine) can be carried over its borders.

 South Australia has quarantine checkpoints placed throughout the state consisting of roadblocks and fruit disposal bins.
 There are mobile quarantine roadblocks that operate on country roads in South Australia.

 For more information, visit the Interstate Quarantine website.

 South Australia is free of phylloxera, a tiny insect pest that destroys grapevines.
-If you have been driving or walking in vineyards interstate or overseas, please thoroughly clean your car and shoes before entering South Australia.
-Please obtain permission before entering a vineyard in South Australia.
-Look out for the designated photo zones that will often be easily accessible from major cellar doors.
+If you have been driving through or walking in vineyards locally, interstate or overseas, please thoroughly clean your car, clothes and shoes before entering any South Australian vineyard.
+Please obtain permission before entering a vineyard in South Australia and look out for designated photo zones, easily accessible from many cellar doors.
 Alternatively, join a guided tour.
 You can help protect South Australia's world-class wine industry.
 For more information visit vinehealth.com.au